A solar seaweed dryer

 This animal is living mostly in arid environments, thus having to spare every single drop of water it can.
 To retain as much liquid as possible, camel nasal cavities have evolved convoluted, cooled, hygroscopic surface that enhance condensation of moisture when air passes through.

 Reproducing this feature will increase macroscopic water condensation of the air stream, a first dehumidification step.

 To remain hidden, this insect can passively change the colour of its elytra from yellow to black under high humidity levels.
 This is made possible by the micro-scale 3D chitin filament network of its cuticle that adsorbs humidity.

 Emulating this material as a microporous dehumidifier membrane will further dehumidify the air stream.

 Moths need to avoid any unwanted reflection of light and detection from predators.
-Thus, its eyes display an anti-reflective coating consisting of nanoscale dome structures smaller than the wavelength of visible light acting as a region of graded refractive index between the ambient medium and the interface.
+Thus, their eyes display an anti-reflective coating consisting of nanoscale dome structures smaller than the wavelength of visible light acting as a region of graded refractive index between the ambient medium and the interface.

 This pattern inspired an anti-reflective coating that maximizes the solar radiation absorption and thus solar heating.